Life is NOT a dress rehearsal.

 You're scared stiff because you’re staring down the barrel of spending the rest of your working days that way.
 Stuck.
 Trapped.
 Knowing there’s something better out there but not sure what it looks like or where to start looking for it.

-There’s nothing worse than having all those work years stretching out ahead of you when you’re no longer fulfilled or passionate about your work life and your career.
+There’s nothing worse than having all those years of work still stretching out ahead of you, when you're no longer fulfilled or passionate about your job or your career.

 Oh wait, there is one thing worse!

-Having to wait to retire, until you finally have time to do the things you really want to enjoy now.
+Having to wait to retire, until you finally have time to do the things you really want to have time to enjoy NOW.

-Just to put that major fear into context, there’s an insightful, but tearful, book to reference: ‘The Top Five Regrets of the Dying’, by an Aussie lady, Bronnie Ware.
+To put that major fear into context, there’s an insightful (but tearful) book to reference: ‘The Top Five Regrets of the Dying', by an Aussie lady, Bronnie Ware.